-If after cooking the pot roast, it is still tough, all you need to do is cook it longer.
-If the beef is still tough, it just needs more time for the braise to do it’s magic and break down the connective tissues in the beef.
+If it is still tough after cooking your pot roast, cook it longer.
+It just needs more time for the braise to do its magic and break down the connective tissues in the beef.

-Since we are using a pressure cooker, if after our suggested cook time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time (an additional 10 to 20 minutes is my suggestion).
+Since we are using a pressure cooker, if after our suggested cooking time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time — try an additional 10 to 20 minutes.

 - Our Favorite Bone Broth is made in a pressure cooker.
 Think of bone broth as a more intense, velvety broth.
 It can be used in recipes calling for stock or broth, but also doubles as a delicious and comforting soup to enjoy by itself.

 - Easy Instant Pot Salsa Verde Chicken is perfect for serving with rice, cooked grains or in tortillas.